stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_instance_update.md

 ### Examples

 ```
-  Update the name of an SQLServer Flex instance with ID "xxx"
+  Update the name of a SQLServer Flex instance with ID "xxx"
   $ stackit beta sqlserverflex instance update xxx --name my-new-name

-  Update the backup schedule of an SQLServer Flex instance with ID "xxx"
+  Update the backup schedule of a SQLServer Flex instance with ID "xxx"
   $ stackit beta sqlserverflex instance update xxx --backup-schedule "30 0 * * *"
 ```